aatmunbaxi/site/content/comp/configuring_meow_friendly_latex.md

 There&rsquo;s a parallel between this behavior and the &ldquo;inner &lt;object&gt;&rdquo; and &ldquo;all &lt;object&gt;&rdquo; behavior in evil.
 For example, suppose we have a text object in evil that picks out the line the point is on, mapped to `l`.
 Then the key sequence `c i l` in evil mode (to &ldquo;Change Inner Line&rdquo;) could be replicated in meow with `, l c`.
+We can take this idea and help make meow friendlier for LaTeX editing.

 In meow, it&rsquo;s easy to define a `thing` with the function `(meow-thing-register)`.
 Let&rsquo;s register a `thing` that picks out the LaTeX inline math environment `\( \)`.